balderdashy/sails-docs/reference/sails.config/sails.config.blueprints.md

   // Get the default query options. var queryOptions = req._sails.hooks.blueprints.parseBlueprintOptions(req);

-  // If the query is set to populate `pets`, limit the number of pets to 1. if (queryOptions.populates.pets) {
+  // If this is the "find" or "populate" blueprint action, and the normal query options
+  // indicate that the request is attempting to set an exceedingly high `limit` clause,
+  // then prevent it (we'll say `limit` must not exceed 100). if (req.options.blueprintAction === 'find' || req.options.blueprintAction === 'populate') {
+    if (queryOptions.criteria.limit > 100) {
-    queryOptions.populates.pets.limit = 1;
+      queryOptions.criteria.limit = 100;
+    }
   }

   return queryOptions;

 }
 ```

 <docmeta name="displayName" value="sails.config.blueprints">
 <docmeta name="pageType" value="property">